One-step generative models

 The stop-gradient on the target side breaks this symmetry.
 Gradients only flow through the left side of the loss, so only $\theta$ is updated to chase the target.
 The target then drifts slowly via the EMA rule.
 This is the same target network trick from deep RL; it is what makes self-distillation stable.

-The discretisation curriculum and why it is not optional
+The discretisation curriculum

-One subtlety about consistency model training that matters.
+There is one subtlety about consistency model training that matters.
 You divide the time axis into $N$ discrete steps.
 Adjacent training pairs are always one step apart, so the gap $\Delta = T/N$.

 If $N$ is small, the gap is large.
 The two adjacent points are far apart on the PF-ODE trajectory.
 The training signal is strong (there is a lot of distance between the two predictions to align) but the targets are noisy.
 Taking a large step along the PF-ODE introduces large discretisation error, so $z_{t-\Delta}$ is only approximately on the right trajectory.
 You are training the network to agree with a somewhat wrong target.